Chapter 609 — Criminal Code

 Criminal Vehicular Operation; Unborn Child

-Makes it a crime to cause the death of or injury to an unborn child through dangerous driving.
-Penalties range up to 10 …
+Makes it a crime to cause the death of or injury to an unborn child while driving in a grossly negligent or impaired …

 609.215